 A sustainable business demands much lesser as compared to its huge returns in the long run.
 Properly planned steps to make sustainability a standard practice will ensure we treat our world right.
 The pandemic has aggravated and caused consumer mentality to shift and paddle towards an eco-conscious path.
-This has brought about changes in shopping mentality, product preference and favouritism towards organic brands.
+This has brought about changes in shopping mentality, product preference, and favoritism towards organic brands.
 In short, humans are becoming educated about the impact of their actions on Mother Earth.

 Footwear fabrication accounts for 30% of the carbon footprint that is produced worldwide, stamping the industry as a major contributor to negative environmental impacts.
 It alone contributes over 70 crore metric tons of CO2 equivalent emissions into the atmosphere each year.
 A pair of shoes produces approximately 14kgs of CO2 (from seed - finished product - disposal) and with an average of 1500 crores of shoes manufactured annually, we can only calculate the magnitude of its impact on our ecosystem.

-The FDRA (Footwear Distributors and Retailers of America) defines shoe sustainability as shoe design, development, manufacturing, distribution, and selling processes that minimize negative environmental impacts, conserve energy and natural resources, are safe for employees, communities and consumers, and are economically sound.
+The FDRA (Footwear Distributors and Retailers of America) defines shoe sustainability as shoe design, development, manufacturing, distribution, and selling processes that minimize negative environmental impacts, conserve energy and natural resources, are safe for employees, communities, and consumers, and are economically sound.

-FDRA had carried out a shoe sustainability benchmark survey in the consecutive years of 2019 and 2020.
+FDRA carried out a shoe sustainability benchmark survey in the consecutive years of 2019 and 2020.
 It was seen that the major obstacles to becoming more sustainable were:

 Lack of thorough knowledge about the concept and the ability to execute

-Unrecognised as a trait necessary for leadership
+Unrecognized as a trait necessary for leadership

 The data obtained from 120 footwear companies were studied and it was found that there was an increase in the number of companies by: